julsfelic/binary_search_tree/README.md

 6. Sketch an algorithm in pseudocode.
   1. Create an empty BinarySearchTree
   2. Create an empty Node
-  3. Assign a Node to another nodes left link
+  3. We can "insert" 2 nodes into BST, accounting for the parameters of what a BST is.
-  4. Assign a Node to another nodes right link
+  4.
-  3. Place empty Node on the root of the BST
+  3.
   4.
   5. GIT
   6.
   7.